GS-KAN: Parameter-Efficient Kolmogorov-Arnold Networks via Sprecher-Type Shared Basis Functions: Abstract

 \section{Abstract}

 The Kolmogorov-Arnold representation theorem offers a theoretical alternative to Multi-Layer Perceptrons (MLPs) by placing learnable univariate functions on edges rather than nodes.
 While recent implementations such as Kolmogorov-Arnold Networks (KANs) demonstrate high approximation capabilities, they suffer from significant parameter inefficiency due to their reliance on unique parameterizations for every network edge.
-In this work, we propose \textbf{GS-KAN} (Generalized Sprecher-KAN), a lightweight architecture inspired by David Sprecher's refinement of the superposition theorem.
+In this work, we propose GS-KAN (Generalized Sprecher-KAN), a lightweight architecture inspired by David Sprecher's refinement of the superposition theorem.
 GS-KAN constructs unique edge functions by applying learnable linear transformations to a single learnable, shared parent function per layer.
-We evaluate GS-KAN against existing KAN architectures and MLPs across synthetic function approximation, tabular data regression, and image classification tasks.
-Our results demonstrate that GS-KAN outperforms both MLPs and standard KAN baselines on continuous function approximation while maintaining superior parameter efficiency.
-Additionally, GS-KAN achieves competitive performance with existing KAN architectures on tabular regression and outperforms MLPs on high-dimensional classification tasks.
+We evaluate GS-KAN against existing KAN variants and MLPs across synthetic function approximation, real-world regression, and image classification tasks.
+Our experimental results demonstrate that GS-KAN achieves the strongest predictive performance among all evaluated baselines across the three tested domains.
 Crucially, the proposed architecture enables the deployment of KAN-based architectures in high-dimensional regimes under strict parameter constraints, a setting where standard implementations are typically infeasible due to parameter explosion.
 The source code is available at \url{https://github.com/rambamn48/gs-impl}.